monroyaume5/Deep_Q_Learning_for_PacMan/README.md

 ## Project Overview

-In this project, a Reinforcement Learning Deep Q-Learning Model was developed and trained to play the PacMan game.
+In this INFO 550 Artificial Intelligence project, a Reinforcement Learning Deep Q-Learning Model was developed and trained to play the PacMan game.
 The implementation builds upon the codebase from the [CS 188 Spring 2024 course at UC Berkeley](https://inst.eecs.berkeley.edu/~cs188/sp24/projects/proj6/).

 ## Running the Code